Pat Martino: Career

-Musical approach
+Musical style

+Martino's influences were Les Paul, Johnny Smith, Hank Garland, Joe Pass, and especially Wes Montgomery.
+To a lesser extent, he was influenced by the guitar stylings of Jim Hall, Mundell Lowe and Barry Galbraith.

 Martino said, "There are elements within an instrument’s architecture that initiate a continuous source of valuable information.
 For the guitar, there are two.
 The first is the major third interval, and the second is the minor third interval.
 Once we view their repetitive information, they begin to appear as a series of automatic functions."

 Martino's lines contain chromatic links outside any particular IIm7 chord that might be conceptualized over a chord progression, even in the examples he provides in his books and instructional videos.
 On his bulletin board he has stated that he formulated the system more as a way to explain his playing rather than as something to use to create music.
 In his own words, "Although the analysis of some of my recorded solos have been referred to as modal, personally I've never operated in that way.
 I've always depended upon my own melodic instinct, instead of scale-like formulas."

+Legacy

+Jazz music educator Wolf Marshall said Martino is "a living legend, a national treasure, and an inspiration to musicians and music lovers of all stripes".